MarcoASB/matplot-challenge/README.md

-# The Power of Plots
+# Pymaceuticals: The Power of Plots  :doctor:

-## Pymaceuticals Instructions

 ![Laboratory](Images/Laboratory.jpg)